VigneshVSV/hololinked-docs/source/autodoc/server/properties/types/index.rst

 builtin-types
 -------------

-These are the predefined parameter types.
+These are the predefined property types.
 Others can be custom-defined by inheriting from ``Property`` base class or any of the following classes.

 .. toctree::
     :maxdepth: 1

     string
     number
     boolean